econia-labs/econia/src/move/econia/doc/incentives.md

 ## Incentive model

-As a permissionless system, Econia mitigates denial-of-service (DOS) attacks by charging utility coins for assorted operations.
+As a permissionless system, Econia mitigates denial-of-service (DoS) attacks by charging utility coins for assorted operations.
 Econia also charges taker fees, denominated in the quote coin for a given market, which are distributed between integrators and Econia.
 The